Punjab Canal Colonies: Upper Chenab and Upper Jhelum Colonies

 These two colonies began at the same time as the Lower Bari Doab Colony.
 Smaller in scale, the two colonies amounted to just 120,000 acres.
 Lying to the north of the larger Chenab and Jhelum colonies, The primary purpose of the two canals on which these projects were based, the Upper Chenab and Upper Jhelum Canals, was to transport the waters of the Chenab and Jhelum Rivers to the Ravi, for the irrigation of the Lower Bari Doab Colony.
-Grants were given to those who had missed out in on land in the Jhelum colony owing to the policy of horse-breeding.
+Grants were given to those who had missed out on land in the Jhelum colony owing to the policy of horse-breeding.
 Special grants were also given to those who had distinguished themselves, or to the heirs of those who had lost their lives, in offering resistance to criminals, or by assisting in the prevention, investigation or prosecution of crime.